 My research examines how organizations transform and reproduce social inequality.
-Using ethnographic methods, interviews, and social network analysis, I have investigated these processes across several projects.
+Using ethnographic methods, interviews, social network analysis, and qualitative comparative analysis, I have investigated these processes across several projects.
 To date, I have focused on two institutions that shape and are shaped in significant ways by unequal social conditions: education and philanthropy.

-My work, which has received rewards from several sections of the American Sociological Association (Organizations, Occupations and Work; Sociology of Education; and Emotions), is published in Sociology of Education, Sociological Forum, Symbolic Interaction, and is forthcoming in the Du Bois Review.
+My work has received awards from several sections of the American Sociological Association (Organizations, Occupations and Work; Sociology of Education; and Emotions) and is published in Sociology of Education, Sociological Forum, Symbolic Interaction, and Du Bois Review.
 I have co-authored pieces with Annette Lareau (University of Pennsylvania) and Elliot Weininger (SUNY Brockport) that appear in Teachers College Record, The New York Times, The Hechinger Report, and Social Class and Changing Families in an Unequal America (Stanford University Press, edited by Marcia Carlson and Paula England).

 To read about my publications, click the links above or the titles in the list to the left.
 To learn more about my projects, read below.